Kwagalana Group: Philanthropy

 The Kwagalana Group is known for its work of philanthropy by its members.
 The members of the group have been known to contribute to the communities and the country's development through business and charity.
 Sudhir Ruparelia in particular has a foundation has benefited several children and women.

 During the COVID-19 Pandemic, the Kwagalana Group donated a pickup truck to the health ministry to help transport materials to different health facilities.
 This followed a call for donations from Yoweri Museveni Members also made individual contributions to the same cause.

 Business

-Members of Kwagalana Group own several businesses in Uganda, including hotels, Fuel Companies, Schools, Real Estate Companies mong others.
-These include; Kirumira's Bargary Company Limited deals in fuel, and Sudhir's hotels, apartments, schools etc. Other members of Kwagalana Group include Joseph Magandaazi Yiga the proprietor Steel and Tube Industries Dr Sarah Nkonge, who owns several arcades in Kampala and Jinja.
+Members of Kwagalana Group own several businesses in Uganda, including hotels, Fuel Companies, Schools, Real Estate Companies among others.
+These include; Kirumira's Bargary Company Limited deals in fuel, and Sudhir's hotels, apartments, schools etc. Other members of Kwagalana Group include, Joseph Yiga, the proprietor Steel and Tube Industries Dr Sarah Nkonge, who owns several arcades in Kampala and Jinja.
 She was also the first woman to be appointed Kampala City Mayor.
 Mr Ben Kavuya, the Proprietor Legacy Group and Hamis Kiggundu the proprietor Ham Group, among other members.